0x4A4D00/jcf2/README.md

 # jcf2
 ### Modified Version of Lazarus jcf(JEDI Code Formatter)
 </br>

-### Now "Move Space to Before Colon" Option, add one Space to after Colon
+### Now, the 'Move Space to Before Colon' option adds one space after the colon.